dgwatkins/wcml/readme.txt

 6. Shop URLs translation screen

 == Changelog ==

+= 4.0.1 =
+* Fixed various issues introduced by version 4.0.0
+* Fixed a problem that was preventing the cart from being updated for some users: items added or removed
+* Fixed a problem with product categories not being synchronized for product translations in some cases

 = 4.0.0 =
 * Added the option to configure automatic exchange rates for the multi-currency mode